-Mrs. Peynado Stewart attended Georgia State University (GSU), where she was named GSU’s Faculty Scholar for academic achievement.
-In 2006, while a student at GSU, she began working as a receptionist for Lee, Lynch & Ford.
-It was under the supervision of George E. Lee, that she developed a passion for immigration law and helping others through the process.
-Her life experience as an immigrant made working in the field of immigration law the perfect fit.
-Mrs. Peynado Stewart went on to obtain a law degree from Georgia State University College of Law.
+Pamela attended Georgia State University (GSU), where she was named GSU’s Faculty Scholar for academic achievement.
+In 2006, while a student at GSU, she began working as a receptionist for attorney George E. Lee.
+It was under his supervision that she developed a passion for immigration law.
+Pamela went on to obtain a law degree from Georgia State University College of Law.
 During her matriculation, she was elected to serve as the President of the Hispanic Student Bar Association and selected to be a member of the school’s Student Trial Lawyer Association.
 During her participation, she represented her law school in three national mock trial competitions, where she demonstrated exceptional advocacy skills that have aided her in becoming an effective immigration attorney.